Skip to Content

 Stay at the Emerald Lake Lodge

-Emerald Lake Lodge is a historic lodge that’s on a peninsula that juts out into the lake.
+The Emerald Lake Lodge is a historic lodge that’s on a peninsula that juts out into the lake.
 It’s absolutely stunning – I mean, really, what gets better than staying in the middle of one of the Rockies’ most beautiful lakes?
-For us, this stunning property is a real bucket-list stay.
+For us, this property is a real bucket list stay.

 One of the best things about staying at the Emerald Lake Lodge is that you can enjoy the stunning sunrises and sunsets over the lake from your room, and you don’t need to worry about the parking situation.
-Rooms can cost as little as $169 CAD during the off seasons, rising to $719 CAD per night during the peak of summer, so take this into account when budgeting for your stay!
+Rooms can cost as little as $200 CAD during the off-season, rising to around $850-$900 CAD per night during the peak of summer, so take this into account when budgeting for your stay!

 Iceline Trail